swyddfa/arlunio/docs/glossary.rst

       the object/class is, what input it expects and what it returns along with any errors it may raise.

+   git
+      `Git <https://git-scm.com/>`_ is a tool used to manage multiple versions of documents stored on multile computers.
+It allows us to see the history of every file in the repository and be able to copy changes between each other without going insane.
+While very powerful it does have a reputation for being hard to understand.

    polar coordinates
       An alternate coordinate system that (in 2D) uses two variables :math:`(r, \theta)` to address a point in space.
 Useful for curves and circular objects.